bruno-garbaccio/oci-hpc-private/README.md

 If "true", this will create a private endpoint in order for Oracle Resource Manager to configure the bastion VM and the future nodes in a private subnet only.
 * If "Use Existing Subnet" is false, an empty public subnet will be created.
 * If "Use Existing Subnet" is also true, "public_subnet_id" can remain empty.
 The instances will reside in a private subnet.
-Therefore, the creation of a "[bastion service]" (https://docs.oracle.com/en-us/iaas/Content/Bastion/Concepts/bastionoverview.htm  "bastion service"), a VPN or FastConnect connection is required.
+Therefore, the creation of a "bastion servic]" (https://docs.oracle.com/en-us/iaas/Content/Bastion/Concepts/bastionoverview.htm), a VPN or FastConnect connection is required.
 If a public subnet exists in the VCN, adapting the security lists and creating a jump host can also work.
 Finally, a Peering can also be established betwen the private subnet and another VCN reachable by the user.